-HPD SHELTER EXPANSION STAFF
+HPD SHELTER MODERNIZATION PROGRAM

+This program was previously named "HPD Shelter Expansion Staff."
 To assist in implementing the Mayor's Homelessness Plan, Turning the Tide on Homelessness in New York City, CD funds will partially support a new initiative that seeks to preserve high quality shelters and create permanent housing for homeless households.

-In conjunction with the Department of Homeless Services (DHS), HPD will work to address the needs of the current shelter system through increased capacity and efficiency, better property management, and expanded permanent placement options for the increasing homeless population.
-The goal is to renovate existing DHS shelters with unmet capital needs, add beds to shelters to make them more efficient-thus reducing the need for new shelters-and refinance existing City- or nonprofit-owned shelters through HPD's loan programs to ensure long-term financial and physical well-being.
+In conjunction with the Department of Social Services (DSS), HPD works to address the needs of the current shelter system through increased capacity and efficiency, improved property management, and expanded permanent placement options for homeless New Yorkers.
+The goal is to renovate existing DSS shelters with unmet capital needs, expand capacity at existing shelters by making them more efficient, and refinance existing City- or nonprofit-owned homeless shelters through HPD's loan programs to ensure long-term financial and physical well-being.